siddiquisumera/unary-number-system/README.md

 # Teacher-Bot
-This is a Machine Learning Bot which will help windergarten student to learn about Quantty analysis . ve have trained 2,300 positve and 2,300 negatve images of '0' using Google Cloud Computng.
+This is a Machine Learning Bot which will help windergarten student to learn about Quantty analysis .
+We have trained 2,300 positve and 2,300 negatve images of '0' using Google Cloud Computng.
 ## Table of contents
 * [Introduction](#introduction)
 * [Implementation](#implementation)